-In this paper we illustrate a novel method of literature review, which combines thematic analysis with recent mapping review techniques.
+In this paper we illustrate a novel method of literature review, thematic network analysis (TNA), which combines thematic analysis with recent mapping review techniques.
 In doing so, we expand on keyword network analysis by using textual excerpts as our data.
 The method is inspired by previous work from the authors on other types of textual data (AUTHORS 2019, AUTHORS, in press).
 Our purpose is not only to map and describe themes, but to synthesize, analyse, and map different positions in a subfield of education.

 Early childhood inquiry-based science education as an exemplar

 We have chosen recent literature in the field of early childhood inquiry-based science education (ECIBSE) as our illustrative example.
-More precisely, we are interested in the theoretical bases of empirical studies in ICIBSE.
+More precisely, we are interested in the theoretical bases of empirical studies in ECIBSE.

 There are several reasons for using ECIBSE as an exemplar for our methodology.
 First, IBSE has a century long history where well-known positions have been proposed and discussed.
 Thus, we aim to compare and contrast themes and positions synthesized from our analysis of recent work with well-known educational philosophies and arguments.
-Often the work of John Dewey (1859–1952) is highlighted as the origin of inquiry with a focus on fostering curiosity and relating that to scientific practice (Johnson & Christensen, 2014).
+Often the work of John Dewey (1859–1952) is considered foundational to inquiry with a focus on fostering curiosity and relating that to scientific practice (Johnson & Christensen, 2014).

 Second, we expect that there are different theoretical positions to be identified.
 IBSE is conceptualised and implemented in different ways across different contexts and domains, as Rönnebeck et al. (2016) illustrate for the upper secondary level.
 Even within a single domain and context, IBSE may be conceptualised differently in terms of theoretical stance as is illustrated for middle and secondary school by Martin-Hansen (2002).
 Thus, we would expect our new method to find patterns that can be distinguished as different positions.

 Third, IBSE is an important area of research in science education.
 Educational policies around the world emphasise inquiry-based science (IBSE) approaches to teaching as vital ingredients in building a scientifically literate community for all age groups and educational levels (Harlen & Allende, 2006), including early childhood levels.
-We argue particularly for the importance of focusing on early childhood IBSE (ECIBSE) studies encounters with science learning likely shape children’s future attitudes towards science and science learning (Eshach, H., & Fried, M. N. 2005).
+We argue particularly for the importance of focusing on early childhood IBSE (ECIBSE) studies, because encounters with science learning likely shape children’s future attitudes towards science and science learning (Eshach, H., & Fried, M. N. 2005).
+Science in early childhood context has increasingly been of interest for researchers, policymakers and practitioners (Trudle & Sackes, 2017).
 In this vein, we argue that it is worthwhile to focus on the theoretical bases of empirical studies, because the theoretical bases underpin the design and recommendations of such studies.

 Research questions